 The Issuer provides a comprehensive range of services to clients through both the London operations and a number of different branches across the European Union.
-Following the UK's withdrawal from the EU, the Issuer may no longer withhave access to certain EU clients and markets.

-Credit Suisse Group AG and its consolidated subsidiaries (the "Group") are executing a Group-wide plan and are in the course of extending trading capabilities in locations in existing companies within the Group.
+Following the UK's withdrawal from the EU, the Issuer may no longer have access to certain EU clients and markets.
+The Group is executing a Group-wide plan and is in the course of extending trading capabilities in locations in existing companies within the Group.
 The Issuer is in the process of transferring certain EU clients and EU venue-facing businesses to Group entities in the EU27.

-The uncertainty remaining around the future relationship between the UK and the EU, including the outcome of the ongoing negotiations between the EU and the UK for a framework for regulatory cooperation on financial services and the operation of their unilateral and autonomous processes for recognising each other's regulatory framework as equivalent, may continue to have a negative economic impact in both the UK and the EU.
-Moreover, future significant legal and regulatory changes, including possible regulatory divergence between the EU and the UK, affecting the Group and its operations, may require the Issuer and the Group to make further changes to its legal structure.
+The uncertainty remaining around the future relationship between the UK and the EU. including the outcome of the ongoing negotiations between the EU and the UK for a framework for regulatory cooperation on financial services and the operation of their unilateral and autonomous processes for recognising each other's regulatory framework as equivalent, may continue to have a negative economic impact in both the UK and the EU.
+Moreover, future significant legal and regulatory changes, including possible regulatory divergence between the EU and the UK, affecting the Group and its operations, may require CSi and the Group to make further changes to its legal structure.
 The implementation of these changes has required, and may further require, the investment of significant time and resources and has increased, and may potentially further increase, operational, regulatory compliance, capital, funding and tax costs as well as the Group's counterparties' credit risk.
 The Issuer, having exposure to counterparties in the UK and across the European Union, with material exposures to banks, central counterparties, and funds, and exposure to a small number of corporate counterparties which have been identified as having particular vulnerabilities associated with cross-EU business models or highly integrated supply chains, is continuing to closely monitor this situation and its potential impact.

-For further information, refer to " UK exit from the EU" in "Principal risks and uncertainties - Other principal risks" and "European Union ('EU') Exit Strategy" in "Credit Suisse International at a glance - Strategy" in the 2020 CSi Annual Report (as defined in the CSi Registration Document).
+For further information, refer to "UK exit from the EU" in "Principal risks and uncertainties - Other principal risks" and "European Union ('EU') Exit Strategy" in "Credit Suisse International at a glance -Strategy" in the 2020 CSi Annual Report.